algoverzum/problemset/topics/shortest-paths/route-optimizer/statement/statement.hu.md

 ![](tex/abra.png)

-Például a 4. bolygóra a 4. bolygóra több úton is eljuthatunk, de a legkisebb költségű út: $1\to 2\to 3\to 5\to 4$.
+Például a 4. bolygóra több úton is eljuthatunk, de a legkisebb költségű út: $1\to 2\to 3\to 5\to 4$.